browserengineering/book/book/styles.md

 ```

 Since one of these *rules* can apply to many elements, it's possible
-for several blocks to apply to the same element.
+for several rules to apply to the same element.
 So browsers have a
 *cascading* mechanism to resolve conflicts in favor of the most
 specific rule.
 Cascading also means a browser can ignore rules it
 doesn't understand and choose the next-most-specific rule that it does